IdentityServer/Documentation/docsv2/configuration/logging.md

    * If enabled, the Katana log output will be logged

-## Example: using Serilog to log to System.Diagnostics tracing
+## Example: Using Serilog to log to System.Diagnostics tracing
 The following example wires up [Serilog](http://serilog.net/) to log to the diagnostics trace:

 ```csharp